 Steven M. Looney-Mr. Looney is a Managing Director of Peale Davies & Co.
-Inc., a consulting firm with particular expertise in financial process and IT outsourcing, and is a CPA and an attorney.
-Mr. Looney also serves as a consultant and director to numerous companies in the healthcare, manufacturing and technology services industries.
+Inc., a strategic advisory firm specializing in change management, revenue enhancement and business process improvement for middle market enterprises, and is a CPA and an attorney.
+Mr. Looney has served as a consultant and director to numerous companies in the healthcare, manufacturing and services industries.
 Between 2000 and 2005, he served as Senior Vice President and Chief Financial Officer of PCCI, Inc., a private IT staffing and outsourcing firm.
 Between 1992 and 2000, Mr. Looney worked at WH Industries as Chief Financial and Administrative Officer.
-Mr. Looney also serves as a director of Excellent Education for Everyone, a nonprofit organization.
-Mr. Looney graduated summa cum laude from the University of Washington with a B.A. degree in Accounting and received a J.D. from the University of Washington School of Law where he was a member of the law review.
-Mr. Looney's qualifications as director include his experience as a Managing Director of Peale Davies & Co.
-Inc. and as Chief Financial and Administrative Officer of WH Industries, as well as his financial, accounting and legal expertise.
+Mr. Looney is a trustee of Excellent Education for Everyone, a nonprofit organization.
+Mr. Looney graduated summa cum laude from the University of Washington with a B.A. degree in accounting and received a J.D. from the University of Washington School of Law where he was a member of the law review.
+He began his career at the United States Securities and Exchange Commission.
+Mr. Looney's qualifications as director include his experience as a Managing Director of Peale Davies & Co. and as Chief Financial and Administrative Officer of WH Industries, as well as his financial, accounting and legal expertise.